Victoria County Sustainable Tourism Growth Initiative

 Submission

-If you have any questions or would like to explore how this Program may support your business, please click here to contact Program representatives from the Municipality of the County of Victoria and the Cape Breton Partnership to ask any questions.
+If you have any questions or would like to explore how this Program may support your business, please click here to contact Program representatives from the Municipality of the County of Victoria to ask any questions.

 This project is made possible by the Cape Breton Partnership’s collaboration with the Municipality of the County of Victoria as well as Unama’ki – Cape Breton’s First Nation and Municipal partners through the Cape Breton Regional Enterprise Network.